ja-guzzle/docs/docs/how_to_guides/batch/Batch.md

 ### Batch Resume
 - This feature allows to resume the job group or stages from where it has failed.
-- You can resume your batch from run popup expand override internal parameters option, initialize <b>guzzle.stage.resume</b> paramete to True.
+- You can resume your batch from run popup expand override internal parameters option, initialize <b>guzzle.stage.resume</b> parameter to True.
 - Rerun of batches and Resume flag are independent concept though they may appear similar.
 Rerun feature allows one to re-init the batches for past periods even though system is moved future days.
-- Batch resume which will rerun a FALIED stages or stages which are NOT_STARTED.
+- Batch resume which will rerun a FAILED stages or stages which are NOT_STARTED.
 But it does run the FAILED batch from the job where it failed last.
 - Hence the resume guzzle.stage.resume allows to achieve rerun from point it failed.
-This is useful when rerunning entire job group beginging is expensive.
+This is useful when rerunning entire job group beginning is expensive.

 <img width="550" height="700" src="/img/docs/how-to-guides/batch/resume.png"/>